-in $m{\rm F336W}$ , $m{\rm F439W}$ , and $m{\rm F555W}$ , respectively, to avoid sources with large uncertainties; these restrictions make our hot-star selection very complete down to spectral types of B3V to B0V, from the least to the most reddened region.
-Previous studies usually define as "complete" a sample with 50% completeness; in this definition, we would reach B3V across the whole sample.
-Our completeness limit for hot-star selection is deeper than in previous studies, which chose for example a limit of $M_V < -4.5$ mag and $(B - V)o < 0.5$ mag (e.g., Bresolin et al. 1998; Bastian et al. 2009 for M33), but also used photometric catalogs shallower than our catalog.
+Based on these assessments, we chose to derive the clustering properties for a "clean sample" with errors < 0.15/0.1/0.1mag in m{F336W} , m{F439W} , and m{F555W} respectively, to avoid sources with large uncertainties; these restrictions make our hot-star selection very complete down to spectral types of B3V to B0V, from the least to the most reddened region.
+Previous studies usually define "complete" a sample with 50% completeness; in this definition, we would reach B3V across the whole sample.
+Our completeness limit for hot star selection is deeper than in previous studies, which chose for example a limit of $M_V < 4.5 \text{mag}$ and $(B-V)o < 0.5 \text{mag}$ (e.g. Bresolin et al. 1998, Bastian et al. 2009 for M33), but also used photometric catalogs shallower than our catalog.
 We also have in this study the advantage of applying individual reddening corrections to each region (from SED-fitting) rather than an average value, and of the HST resolution.
-In addition, we note that our limits of $T{\rm eff}$ and absolute magnitude defining the hot stars subsample (for clustering analysis) are approximately consistent with the same spectral type (or mass) limit, while the $(B - V)o$ < 0.5 mag color limit used in previous studies includes a greater contamination by older populations; therefore their magnitude limit corresponds to a highly varying mass limit, across the sample.
+In addition, we note that our limits of T{eff} and absolute magnitude defining the hot stars subsample (for clustering analysis) are approximately consistent with the same spectral type (or mass) limit, while the $(B-V)o < 0.5$ mag color limit used in previous studies includes a greater contamination by older populations, therefore their magnitude limit corresponds to a highly varying mass limit, across the sample.
 Of course, a more stringent color limit, which makes the selection more consistent in spectral type with the magnitude limit, will also leave out some massive evolved stars.
-However, we see from the HRDs (Figure 8) that the number of evolved stars not counted is always much less than the number of intruders that would be included by a wider limit.
-A star with initial mass $\sim$ 15-20 $M{\odot}$ will still be on the main sequence at 10 Myr of age and a B3V star will remain on the main sequence for ~45 Myr.
-Therefore our selection of stars hotter than 18,000 K includes a significant representation of the massive star counts for the young populations.
+However, we see from the HRDs (Figure 8a) that the number of evolved stars not counted is always much less than the number of intruders that would be included by a wider limit.
+A star with initial mass $\sim 15-20 M{\odot}$ will still be on the main sequence at 10 Myr of age and a B3V star will remain on the main sequence for ~ 45 Myr.
+Therefore our selection of stars hotter than 18,000K includes a significant representation of the massive star counts for the young populations.